Pavel-Iliev/hey/README.md

 5. **Start to use the app**
-  - you can register or you can use a default my account
+  - you can register or you can use my default account
     - **email :** pavel@pavel.it
     - **psw :** 12345678